GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: TSMD-A challenging static mesh quality assessment database

 \subsubsection{Outlier detection}

 In the realm of crowdsourcing, the detection and elimination of outliers is of the utmost importance.
 To tackle this problem, certain "trapping" PVS are deliberately included in the rating sessions.
 These PVS can be divided into two categories: 1- extremely low-quality PVS, for which extremely low scores are expected, and 2- duplicated PVS, for which close scores are anticipated.
 By incorporating these trapping PVS, it is possible to identify and filter out any outliers during the evaluation process.
-In addition, the correlation between the average score and each group of raw data is calculated.
+In addition, the correlation between the average score (calculated based on all available subjective scores for each PVS from multiple viewers) and each group of raw data (subjective scores from one viewer) is calculated.
 If the correlation value is below 0.8, the corresponding data are considered unreliable and are consequently excluded from the database.
 As a result, 852 scores were removed from a total of 10320.
 It is ensured that each PVS has a remaining number of scores above 15 to compute the Mean Opinion Score (MOS), once outliers are eliminated.